Public art in Swindon

 In the first post of this series I wrote about the statue of Diana Dors outside the cinema at Shaw Ridge.
-The next statue my friend and I examined on the walk was the sculpture called How the Mighty Fall.
+This post features the next one you come to on the walk.

-Like all the sculptures on this trail it was installed in the mid-late 1980s during the building of the western expansion.
+Like all the sculptures on this trail, the mid-late 1980s saw its installed during the building of the western expansion.

 The blurb we used on the walk describes the sculpture as inviting the observer to transport themselves into the future and view it as an archeological artefact from the 20th century.
 Which of course is somewhat the reality for it now …